ebrodbeck/NBA_Points_Model/README.md

 Using a dataset of common team statistics from the 2019 season, try to predict the results of each Sacramento Kings game as the season progresses.

 ## Stream of conciousness workflow
-- queried data from killersports.com using SDQL
+- queried data from killersports.com using SDQL - this this took place in 2021, and was picked up again in 2023
 - Objective is to create a model to predict kings wins for the 2019 season based on key features that correlate with total points scored in a game
 - Simulations will be run to predict the total points of the kings and their opponent.
 - Feature engineering was done using data from the 2018 season, found that essentially field goals made, three pointers made, and free throws made were the most important (makes sense)